-On this day, April 7, in 1947 Henry Ford, the maker of the Model T, died.
-We remember his Irish roots on the anniversary of his death.
+On this day, July 30, in 1863 Henry Ford, the maker of the Model T, was born.
+Today we remember his Irish roots on his birthday.

 The maker of the Model T and the man behind the development of the assembly line technique of mass production had strong Irish links.
 So much so that in 2015 his ancestral home in Ballinascarthy in West Cork opened to the public following a three-year €20,000 ($22,000) renovation project.